 Tips for Surviving Your Next Dentist Appointment

-It is estimated that between 5 and 8 percent of Americans don't go to the dentist out of fear and another 20% only go when absolutely necessary.
+It is estimated that between five and eight percent of Americans don't go to the dentist out of fear and another 20% only go when absolutely necessary.
 When trying to conquer dental anxiety, "the main thing is to remember is that you are in charge," says Kendra Holdip Donaldson, RDH, who works in the cozy office of dentist Charles Grannum, DMD, in Brooklyn, New York.
 "People are self-conscious about communicating their anxieties."
 She points out that unless patients voice their fears, dentists and hygienists can't help make their appointments more bearable.

 Related: Health Tip: Managing Anxiety Disorder

 Grannum and his staff are part of a new generation of dentists and hygienists whose training includes methods of making people feel more comfortable and relaxed.
-In his office, they play soft music, offer healthy snacks and tea in the waiting room, and will set up a favorite DVD for patients to watch during longer procedures.
+It his office, they play soft music, offer healthy snacks and tea in the waiting room, and will set up a favorite DVD for patients to watch during longer procedures.
 Still, surveys show that the average person feels as much anxiety about going to the dentist as they did 50 years ago.

 Do your homework.
 If you are going to a new dentist, check out reviews of their practice.
 You can't believe everything you read online, but you may be reassured or spot some red flags.
 Donaldson suggests popping by your new dentist's office a few days before your appointment to "see what the vibe is."
-If you feel like it's friendly and pleasant, you will have less anxiety going to your actual appointment.
+If you feel like its friendly and pleasant, you will have less anxiety going to your actual appointment.

 Breath deeply.
 Grannum, along with the ADA, is a big proponent of using slow, deep breaths and visualization techniques to overcome fear and anxiety.
 Close your eyes and focus your mind on a place or people you love.